 Once you get to your destination, the Twizy doesn’t demand any fancy chargers.
 Any three-pin socket will do, and a cable is permanently fixed inside a cubby on the nose of the car.
 Plug in and the battery will be completely full after three and a half hours.

 This simplicity ensures you can charge almost anywhere and don’t need a special point installed, but bear in mind that most public EV charge points are geared up for bigger electric vehicles and won’t actually have a three-pin socket.
-This will make it difficult to find a place to charge in a car park or by the roadside.
+This will make it difficult to find a place to charge in a car park or by the roadside, unless you have an adapter.